 But my attention was gradually turned in a measure from this subject, by being introduced into the society of young women.
 This for the time being took my attention from running away, as waiting on the girls appeared to be perfectly congenial to my nature.
 I wanted to be well thought of by them, and would go to great lengths to gain their affection.
 I had been taught by the old superstitious slaves, to believe in conjuration, and it was hard for me to give up the notion, for all I had been deceived by them.
 One of these conjurers, for a small sum agreed to teach me to make any girl love me that I wished.
 After I had paid him, he told me to get a bull frog, and take a certain bone out of the frog, dry it, and when I got a chance I must step up to any girl whom I wished to make love me, and scratch her somewhere on her naked skin with this bone, and she would be certain to love me and would follow me in spite of herself; no matter who she might be engaged to, nor who she might be walking with.

 [This frog bone spell is a variant of the better known black cat bone spell used to gain control over a lover.
-"Scratching" the target with the bone is otherwise unknown to me, however, and almost seems added as a joke.]
+"Scratching" the target with the bone is possibly Central African in its manner of working.]

 So I got me a bone for a certain girl, whom I knew to be under the influence of another young man.
 I happened to meet her in the company of her lover, one Sunday, evening, walking out; so when I got a chance, I fetched her a tremendous rasp across the neck with this bone, which made her jump.
 But

 in place of making her love me, it only made her angry with me.
 She felt more like running after me to retaliate on me for thus abusing her, than she felt like loving me.
 After I found there was no virtue in the bone of a frog, I thought I would try some other way to carry out my object.